On The Two Types Of Affine Structures For Degenerating Kummer Surfaces -Non-Archimedean VS Gromov-Hausdorff Limits-: Degenerations of Kummer surfaces

 \item[(g)] For all $\gamma \in \Gamma \backslash \{ 0\}$ and $\alpha \in I_+\setminus I_{\rm sing}$, we have

 \end{enumerate} \end{Lem} \begin{proof} It follows from Proposition \ref{decomp1} that there is a smooth rational polyhedral cone decomposition $\Sigma$ which satisfies the conditions (a)-(d) after replacing $K$ by a finite extension.
-Then we refine $\Sigma$ to obtain a desired decomposition as follows: In the second step of (\ref{sketch of subdivision}), we consider a subdivision which satisfies (e), (f), (g).
-Since $H$ acts trivially on each $\tau\in \Sigma$ and $L$ acts on $\tau$ by transporting via $\tilde{b}(L)$, it is easily verify that such subdivisions exist.
-Afterwards, we apply the third step of (\ref{sketch of subdivision}) to this decomposition.
+Then we refine $\Sigma$ to obtain a desired decomposition as follows: In the second step of (\ref{sketch of subdivision}), we consider a subdivision that satisfies (e), (f), (g).
+Note that each stabilizer of $H$ on each $\tau\in \Sigma$ acts trivially on the cone $\tau$ and $L$ acts on $\tau$ by transporting via $\tilde{b}(L)$.
+Then it is easily verified that such subdivisions exist by Lemma \ref{fixed locus}.
+Afterward, we apply the third step of (\ref{sketch of subdivision}) to this decomposition.
 Then the resulting decomposition is a desired one. \end{proof} \begin{Ex} If $H=\{\pm 1\}$, then $\tilde{F}=\frac{1}{2}L$ and $F=\frac{1}{2}L/L$.
 In particular, it holds that $|F|=2^{\dim N}$.
 Further, $|F/H|=2^{\dim N}$ follows. \end{Ex}

 \begin{sss} For the rest of this section, we assume that \emph{the residue field $k$ of $R$ is of characteristic $p \neq 2$}, We set that $H=\{\pm 1\}$ and the action of $H$ on $M$ is determined by $-1: m\mapsto -m$.
 In particular, $H=\{\pm 1\}$ also acts on $N=M^\vee$ by $-1: n\mapsto -n$. \end{sss} \begin{sss} Let $\Pm$ be the projective model of $A$ and $\A$ be the N\'{e}ron model of $A$ as Theorem \ref{model for AV}.
 For an abelian variety $Z$, we denote by $Z[2]$ the 2-torsion of $Z$, that is the kernel of the morphism $[2]: Z \to Z$ defined by $x\mapsto 2x$.
 After replacing $K$ by finite extension, we may assume that $A[2]$ is constant over $K$ without loss of generality.
 Overkamp proved this $\A[2]$ coincides with the fixed locus of the action of $H$ on $\Pm$ when $A$ is of $2$-dimensional \cite[Theorem 3.7]{overkamp2021}.
 Then the action of $H=\{\pm 1\}$ on $\Pm$ extends to the blow-up $\cXt:= \mathrm{Bl}_{\A[2]}\Pm$ along the closed subscheme $\A[2]$.
 Hence we obtain $\cX:=\cXt/H$.
 Let $X$ be the Kummer surface associated with $A$.
 Overkamp proves this $\cX$ is a Kulikov model of $X$ \cite[Theorem 3.12]{overkamp2021}. \end{sss} \begin{sss} We fix the same notation as (\ref{dual intersection1}) and (\ref{Kulikov for Kummer}).
 The dual intersection complex $\Delta ( \cXt)$ of $\cXt_k$ has the same stratification as the dual intersection complex $\Delta (\Pm)$ of $\Pm_k$.
 Indeed, Overkamp proved that the special fiber $\cXt$ is $ \mathrm{Bl}_{\A_k[2]}\Pm_k$ \cite[Lemma 3.10]{overkamp2021} and $\A_k[2]$ is a finite set lying on top dimensional strata of $\Pm_k$ \cite[Lemma 3.6]{overkamp2021}.
 We can also check the latter by using Lemma \ref{key subdivision}.
 Hence, the blow-up along $\A_k[2]$ does not change the dual intersection complex.
 It implies that $\Delta (\Pm) \cong \Delta (\cXt)$ as simplicial complexes.